 You can’t look at that great picture of your spouse enough.
 Or that great picture of you and your spouse.
 Or that great picture of your grandkids and kids and spouse.

 You probably look at your smartphone more than anything else during the day.
-So why not set that great picture as the wallpaper of your home screen?
+So why not set that great picture as the wallpaper for your home screen?

 Join today and save 25% off the standard annual rate.
 Get instant access to discounts, programs, services, and the information you need to benefit every area of your life.

-If you choose your own photo, you can drag it around with your finger to the part of the image you want to use as your wallpaper, pinch the image to zoom in and out so that it fits your screen.
+Whenever you choose your own photo as wallpaper, you can drag it around with your finger to the part of the image you want to use as your wallpaper, or pinch the image to zoom in and out so that it fits your screen.
 Be aware that you might not be able to do this with every image.

 On an Android: steps can differ

-Choose one of the themes — options include My Photos, Bloom, Living Universe, Motif, Textures and Live wallpapers — by tapping the corresponding icon.
+Choose one of the themes — options include My Photos, Living Universe, Landscapes, and Textures — by tapping the corresponding icon.
 Choose the wallpaper style or photo you want and tap on it.